unproductive-labs/isekai-world-state/players/adb6ec9d/character.md

 ## Notable Actions
 1. First arrival with casual "Yo" greeting
+2. Revealed identity as "Belkan" with signature gear (scarf and uzi)

 ## Character Notes
-- Fresh arrival to the isekai world
+- Fresh arrival to the isekai world but came prepared
 - Starting at the standard arrival location (Shadowwood Forest)
-- No special powers or items yet
+- Armed with military-grade weaponry (Uzi)
+- Distinctive red scarf as signature item
-- Ready to begin their chaotic journey
+- Ready to begin their chaotic journey with firepower

 ## Relationships
 - **Dave the Merchant**: Just met (neutral encounter)